-The property is located at Section 34, Township 2N, and Range 71W, Boulder Heights, Boulder County.
-The fire protection district is the Boulder Mountain Fire Protection District (303-440-0235).
-There are 2 existing structures on the site.
-There is a 552 square foot detached garage on the site.
-There will be a new 2nd floor addition built on to the existing structure.
-The lot is 5.44 acres in size and has a ~2-15% percent slope with an eastern aspect.
-The residence is at 7,650 feet in elevation, and will have a total of 7,032 square feet.
-The building site is in a valley and it is a relatively dry site.
-The main road to the north and west of the residence and a fairly open meadow to the east create small natural barriers that may help stop or slow the spread of a surface/crown fire on the site.
+The property is located at Section 30, Township 3N, and Range 70W, Lyons Park Estates, Boulder County.
+The fire protection district is the Lyons Fire Protection District (303-823-6611).
+There is 1 existing structure on the site.
+There will be a new 1060 square foot detached garage built on site.
+The lot is 3.4 acres in size and has a ~20-30% percent slope with an east aspect.
+The residence is at 6,250 feet in elevation, and has a total of 2,000 square feet.
+The proposed building site is on a mid-slope and it is a relatively dry site.
+There are no natural barriers that may help stop or slow the spread of a surface/crown fire on the site.